thebusfactor/p11/M1_Requirements/ENGR 301 Project 11 Project Proposal and Requirements Document.md

 With every instance of detection, this information should be captured.
 Testing measurements would involve visually inspecting the data and comparing to real time to see if there are any discrepancies between when it is and is not outputting the signal.
 This output relies on the camera feed especially as it needs to accurately capture the scene upon the event triggering.
-The data format for the image of the scene will most likely be a .png,
+The data format for the image of the scene will most likely be a .png.

+---

 ### 3.2 Functions

-Basic functionality of our system comprises imited user interaction.
+Basic functionality of our system comprises limited user interaction.
 It involves a camera being set-up at a suitable intersection that provides sufficient view for detecting the traffic light that controls said intersection and any busses that may travel through the light controlled lane, thus being able to see when one does not obey the road rules.
 From here we can extend the function and user interaction by offering auto-detection of the scene and the ability for the user to define what actions should take place upon the event.